dimadesu/srt-ingest-for-belabox/README.md

 ## Alternative implementations/pipelines

-### MediaMTX doing SRT-RTMP into RTMP ingest of Belabox
+### MediaMTX providing SRT ingest.
+Custom pipeline pulling SRT from MediaMTX into Belabox

 I tried using `h265_rtmp_localhost_publish_live_30fps` as a base for a new pipeline.